 If you lose your Galaxy Note 8 or it is stolen, you can use this service to track it down, make it play a loud noise if it’s lost at home, or erase everything in cases of theft.

 Go to Settings and search for Find My Mobile.
-Log in with your Samsung account, or create an account, and then turn it on.
+Log in to your Samsung account, or create an account, and then turn it on.
 Our screenshot above is Google’s service, but they both work the same.
 Make sure you allow any prompts to use your phone’s location and use Google Location service so you can easily track a lost phone.

 Turn on the Galaxy Note 8 Game Launcher

 Samsung includes a handy feature that lets you keep all of your games in one location and allows you to play without interruptions by blocking notifications.
 You can also choose to mute the game sound or put the phone in a high-performance mode for better graphics at the expense of battery life.
 Furthermore, there’s a built-in screen recording mode.

 Go to Settings and search for Game Launcher.
 Toggle it on and then you will see a new folder on your home screen.
 This should have your games in it and plenty of neat options and controls.

 The Galaxy Note 8 includes a new voice assistant called Bixby.
 This is like Siri, Alexa, or the Google Assistant, only different.
 Samsung claims Bixby learns from us as we use it, and developers can use and take advantage of Bixby too.
 As a result, we could see some neat Bixby features later down the road.